zw3rk/mobile-core-log/LOG.md

 /zw3rk/mobile-core-android/app/src/main/cpp/libs/arm64-v8a/libiconv.a(localcharset.o): In function `locale_charset':
 (.text+0xc): undefined reference to `nl_langinfo'
 ```
 nl_langinfo, and _write_chk would be available from sdk 26 onwards.
 But my test android device only has r23.
 So at least I will need to work around this somehow. memfd_create isn’t available (exposed) in sdk 26 either.
-Hmm…
+Hmm...

 2:08 PM So if we don’t have that functionality in the SDK, why did we end up building it that way?

 2:08 libiconv and libffi are C libraries.
 Short detour about autotools.

-2:13 While most of us work on a daily basis with languages that come with their own respective build system (rust has cargo, haskell has cabal, javascript has npm, scala has sbt, …) around the time when this all started an we had mostly C, assembly, pascal, and a few other languages, programs were smaller, and operating systems more diverse.
-So were C compilers, at different versions, operating systems, … and the major question became: how do I build my software across multiple architectures on different operating systems against different toolchains?
+2:13 While most of us work on a daily basis with languages that come with their own respective build system (rust has cargo, haskell has cabal, javascript has npm, scala has sbt, ...) around the time when this all started an we had mostly C, assembly, pascal, and a few other languages, programs were smaller, and operating systems more diverse.
+So were C compilers, at different versions, operating systems, ... and the major question became: how do I build my software across multiple architectures on different operating systems against different toolchains?
 The solution still sticks with us to this day, in the form of autotools.
 The idea is fairly simple: what if we rely on the bare minimum we can everyone expect to agree on?
 Some very basic shell?
 And then we provide routines to (a) guess some values, but more importantly (b) interrogate tools to derive information?

 2:15 While we can use Makefiles to fairly easily define a set of build rules, and make being available with almost every toolchain, we do not yet have a way for feature detection.
 Does this system support function xyz?
 How does it expect to link library lib?
 How large are machine words?
 4byes?
 8bytes?
 Or even something different?
-What are the sizes of c types? ints, longs, …
+What are the sizes of c types? ints, longs, ...

-2:16 Thus autotools provides a way to describe in a fairly obscure language how we want to detect features in a set of files (configure.ac, aclocal.m4, …) m4 being yet another macro processing language.
+2:16 Thus autotools provides a way to describe in a fairly obscure language how we want to detect features in a set of files (configure.ac, aclocal.m4, ...) m4 being yet another macro processing language.

 2:16 So we write a simple configure.ac, and run auto(re)conf on it.
 It will produce a configure shell script for us, that does all the feature detection we asked for.